Kenney government refuses to apologize for appointee who critics say made racist, anti-Semitic posts | CBC News

 In response to a question directed to Kenney, Madu said that jurisdictions around the world where it has been "somewhat difficult" for Black people "are controlled by the left-leaning NDP and their allies.

-MacEwan University sociology professor Irfan Chaudhry studies racism and discrimination.
-He said any time a person of colour is put forward to answer questions about racism "tokenism is always a concern."
+MacEwan University sociology professor Irfan Chaudhry, who studies racism and discrimination, said any time a person of colour is put forward to answer questions about racism, "tokenism is always a concern."

 Chaudhry said Madu's claim that Black people have more problems in left-of-centre countries is false.
 Research shows countries with left-leaning governments tend to have more programs that support and encourage diversity, he said.